humdrum-tools/humdrum-documentation/tool/assemble/index.md

 appropriate.
 Similarly, null interpretations may also be added as necessary.

-The **assemble** command expects that the input files will normally have the same number of data records.
+The <span class="tool">assemble</span> command expects that the input files will normally have the same number of data records.
 These data records are aligned side-by-side.
 If the input files do not contain the same number of data records, then the spines in the shorter file will be terminated with